Español English

 Prune wilted inflorescences.

-They can be attacked by mites and mealybugs if they suffer from drought.
-They are sensitive to sudden changes in temperature.
+Red ginger can be attacked by mites and mealybugs if it suffer from drought.
+Pink cone ginger is sensitive to sudden changes in temperature.

 Images of the indoor plant Alpinia purpurata or Red ginger